TestCentricity/testcentricity_web/README.md

 definitions are no longer required to hold specific information about a page's UI objects, thus minimizing maintenance requirements.
-If any element on, or property of a page changes (URL path, text field attributes, button captions, etc.), maintenance is performed in the `PageObject` class definition only, typically with no need to update the affected feature file, scenarios, or step definitions.
+If any element on, or property of a page changes (URL path, text field attributes, button captions, etc.), maintenance is performed in the `PageObject` class definition only, typically with no need to update the affected feature files, scenarios, or step definitions.

 ### Defining a PageObject